npetty/spark-log-processing/README.md

 2. *Integration Testing*
     * There is always room for more testing.
 Currently, unit tests are applied to the logic functionality within the application.
 However, I could have done more integration testing and even more on the unit testing front to handle all the edge cases I can think of.
+Additionally, I do not have automated tests around the deployment phase with Docker.
+Building the image and deploying to DockerHub is not yet automated.

 3. *Run on a cluster*
     *   While I'll made an assumption about the requirements leading toward a stand-alone Spark instance, I would have like use docker compose to build a cluster and submit the job.
 I did get this working in a lab environment, but was not able to wire it all up for efficient deployment.
+If one had a working Spark cluster available, it would not be difficult to submit to that cluster.

 ## Skip To The Result